 Please be reminded that the 2nd annual Restaurant Week has started and will run through Sunday, September 21.

 Please be reminded of the recycling event, RecycleFest, that is being sponsored by Chamber member 4Wealth Financial Group, LLC.
 The event will take place on Saturday, September 20, from 10:00 a.m. until 1:00 p.m.at 745 McClintock Drive.

 Veterans Memorial Committee Meeting – Wednesday, September 24, 4:00 p.m.

-The September meeting of the Veterans Memorial Committee is scheduled on Wednesday, September 24, at 4:00 p.m.
+The next Veterans Memorial Committee meeting is scheduled on Wednesday, September 24, at 4:00 p.m.

 Informal Meeting with 89th Street Residents – Tuesday, September 30, 7:00 p.m.

-An informal meeting with residents on 89th Street subject to a proposed forced annexation has been scheduled on Tuesday, September 30, at 7:00 p.m.
+Please be reminded of the meeting with residents on 89th Street subject to a proposed forced annexation that has been scheduled on Tuesday, September 30, at 7:00 p.m.